SoftwareBrothers/adminjs/src/frontend/components/property-type/base-property-component.doc.md

 ### Overriding default render logic

-By default BasePropertyComponent will render corresponding
+By default BasePropertyComponent will render the corresponding
-component: input for string, DatePicker for dates etc.
+component: input for string, DatePicker for dates, etc.
 But you can override this by passing a custom component to {@link PropertyOptions}.

 Take a look at the following example: